lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/monitoring/logging.md

 ## Default Log Messages

-Log Messages which are logged automatically by the runtime.
+Log Messages are logged automatically by the runtime.

 When a Lambda function is invoked, the start log entry is logged.
 It contains the function version and unique request ID.

 When the function is completed, there is an end log entry.
 It contains the request ID.

-A REPORT line is logged that contains:
+A `REPORT` line is logged that contains:
 - The unique request ID
 - For cold requests, the duration of initialization
 - The duration of the handler processing, and the billed duration